Obarun/66/doc/66-env.md

 - **-i** *src,dst* : imports configuration file from *src* version to *dst* version.
 The *src* version and *dst* version need to be separated by a comma without space before and after it.
 It **do not import** the configuration written by the `66-enable` process but only deal with extra configuration files written by the sysadmin.

-- **-e** : edit the configuration file with `EDITOR` set in your system environment.
-This is the default option if neither option is passed.
-If you use this option with a `sudo` command, you need to specify the `-E` option at sudo call—see [examples](66-env.html#Usage examples).
+- **-e** *editor*: edit the configuration file with *editor*.
+If you don't specify this option, it try to found the `EDITOR` variable from the environment variable.
 Note: the upstream file (meaning the one prefixed with a dot) is **never** touched.
 A copy of the upstream file is copied (if it doesn't exist yet) and the *66-env* tool modifies that file.(see [Service configuration file](service-configuration-file) for further information).

 ## Usage examples